Special K: Snacks

-There are two varieties of Special K Cereal Bars: Red Berries, and Chocolatey Pretzel.
+There were two varieties of Special K Cereal Bars: Red Berries and Chocolatey Pretzel.

-There are five varieties of Special K Cracker Chips: Sea Salt, Cheddar, Sour Cream & Onion, Barbecue, and Salt & Vinegar.
+There were five varieties of Special K Cracker Chips: Sea Salt, Cheddar, Sour Cream & Onion, Barbecue, and Salt & Vinegar.

-There are two varieties of Special K Popcorn: Kettle Corn and White Cheddar.
+There were two varieties of Special K Popcorn: Kettle Corn and White Cheddar.

-There is one variety of Special K Crackers: Multi-grain.
+There was one variety of Special K Crackers: Multi-grain.

+All of these formerly available items have since been discontinued.